-The responsibilities of the Designated Safeguarding Lead (DSL) are:-
+The responsibilities for the Designated Safeguarding Lead (DSL) are:-

-- To ensure that all safeguarding issues raised, in setting, are effectively responded to, recorded and referred to the appropriate agency. - They are also responsible for arranging the whole setting's safeguarding training, for all staff and volunteers who work with children and young people in our setting. - To ensure that all adults are alert to circumstances when a child and family may need access to early help. - To ensure all adults, (including volunteers) new to our setting will be made aware of this policy and the procedures for child protection, the name and contact details of the DSL and have these explained, as part of their induction into the setting. - To be responsible for arranging the settings safeguarding training for all staff.
-The DSL must ensure that the safeguarding training takes place at least every three years for all with regular updates during this period, which they can deliver in-house provided they are linked into the support and quality assurance process offered by the Local Authority and the Devon Children and Families Partnership. - To attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all child protection case conferences, review, core groups, or meetings where it concerns a child in our care and to contribute to multi-agency strategy discussions to safeguard and promote the child's welfare. - To ensure allegations regarding adults in the setting are effectively responded to and referred to the appropriate agency. - The DSL has a duty of care to share information with other agencies to safeguard children.
-This includes when a child transfers to another educational setting, new GP, Social Services or Police.

-- The DSL is responsible for ensuring the acceptable, safe use and storage of all camera technology, images, and mobile phones through the implementation, monitoring and reviewing of the appropriate policies and procedures.
-This includes our On-Line & ICT Safety Policy (which includes our Camera Policy and Acceptable Use Policy) and our Mobile Phone Policy. - Implementing Fundamental British Values we have written our own age appropriate set for the children attending our setting.
+- to ensure that all safeguarding issues raised in the setting are effectively responded to, recorded, and referred to the appropriate agency. - to ensure all adults are alert to circumstances when a child and family may need access to early help - to ensure all adults, (including volunteers) new to our setting will be made aware of this policy and the procedures for child protection, the name and contact details of the DSL and have these explained, as part of their induction into the setting. - To be responsible for arranging the settings safeguarding training for all staff and volunteers who work with the children and young people.
+The DSL must ensure that the safeguarding training takes place at least every two years for all with regular updates during this period, which they can deliver in-house provided they are linked into the support and quality assurance process offered by the Local Authority and the Devon Children and Families Partnership. - to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all child protection case conferences, reviews, core groups, or meetings where it concerns a child in our care and to contribute to multi-agency strategy discussions to safeguard and promote the child's welfare. - for ensuring the acceptable, safe use and storage of all camera technology, images, and mobile phones through the implementation, monitoring and reviewing of the appropriate policies and procedures.
+This includes the on-line Safety Policy which includes all electronic devices with imagining and sharing capabilities, Camera & Image Policy, Mobile Phone Policy, Acceptable Use Policy. - Implementing the Fundamental British Vales. - To ensure allegations regarding adults in the setting are effectively responded to and referred to the appropriate agency.